hupili/python-for-data-and-media-communication-gitbook/frequently-asked-questions.md

 5. Comment single line: `#` ahead of the line
 6. Comment multiple lines: select multiple lines, then type `command` + `/`, type again to un-comment
 7. Force quit boxes - `command`+`option`+`esc`

+### Restart kernel helps

+In the coding process, we may keep renaming the variables or adjust the sequences of the cells.
+In such circumstances, there might be errors arisen.
+Therefore, a good practice here is always try `restarting kernels` if encounter the weird errors.

 ## Frequently asked bugs